-Join Eric Harris for an in-depth discussion in this video Flight tips and shooting for panorama, part of Shooting Aerial Panoramas with a Quadcopter.
+Join Eric Harris for an in-depth discussion in this video Flight tips and shooting for panorama, part of Drone Photography: Aerial Panoramas.

 - Hey, I'm here in South Lake City, downtown.
 I found a parking garage that's pretty wide open.
 No other cars up here.
 Nobody around.
 It's a great spot, because I won't have people coming up and asking me questions.
 I won't be really putting anybody in danger, because there's no one else in the area.
 I think it's a good spot.
 It gets panoramas of downtown Salt Lake.
 Just got my copter all set up.
 I've gone through my preflight checklist at this point.
 I'm checking all my flight parameters, I'm connected to eight satellites right now and I've got about a 94% battery life, so battery and satellites look good.